Posterosuperior impingement of the shoulder

 Patients present with posterior shoulder pain and instability.
-It almost exclusively occurs in sports people who repetitively place their shoulder into extreme abduction and external rotation such as throwers, swimmers, volleyball players and tennis players.
+It almost exclusively occurs in athletes who repetitively place their shoulder into extreme abduction and external rotation such as throwers, swimmers, volleyball players and tennis players.

 The extreme abduction and external rotation results in repeated impingement of the infraspinatus tendon and the posterior portion of the supraspinatus tendon between the head of the humerus and the posterior superior rim of the glenoid.
 There is resulting tendon degeneration, reactive humeral head cysts, and glenoid labrum degeneration.